pascaldekloe/seeq/README.md

 ## Concept

-**Streams** are append-only[^1] collections.
-As such, each entry inherits a fixed **sequence number**, starting with one—no gaps.
-Live streams grow over time, as opposed to dead streams, which are read-only.
+*Streams* are append-only[^1] collections.
+As such, each entry inherits a fixed *sequence number*—no gaps. *Live* streams grow over time with a shifting end, as opposed to suspended streams, which are read-only.

 #### Entry Attributes

-* Payload [blob]
+* Payload
-* Media Type [MIME]
+* Media Type
 * Sequence Number

 Read access is limited to chronological iteration.
-Reads may start at a sequence number offset though.
+Reads may start at a sequence number (offset) though.

-**Aggregates** consume streams to collect information for one or more specific questions/queries.
+*Aggregates* consume streams to collect information for one or more specific questions/queries.
 The limited scope allows for more optimization on each case.
 Design can pick the most suitable technology for each aggregate/query instead of searching for generic components and reuse.

-An aggregate is considdered to be live once it reaches the end of its stream, i.e., the moment it includes all information available.
+An aggregate is considdered to be live once it reaches the end of its stream, i.e., a moment in which it includes all available information.

 ## Read-Only View

 Querying on aggregates which are connected to a live stream burdens development with concurrency issues.
 Instead, the synchronisation methods update aggregates in isolation.
-Aggregates are taken offline for queries (on demand) once live.
+Aggregates go offline on demand for queries.

          (start)